Sagbi bases, defining ideals and algebra of minors: Computational data

 (a) It is not surprising that in many cases classical elimination beats the approach via \Sagbi{} bases.
 The former always terminates, whereas the latter yields a definite result only if the \Sagbi{} basis is finite or some extra information can be used, in particular a degree bound.
 An example is $A_2(4,4)_0$ for which the generation in degrees $2$ and $3$ has been proved in \cite{HPPRS}, and an explicit list of generators is asked for.

 Also the defining ideal of $A_2(4,4)_2$ is generated in degrees $2$ and $3$.
 The \Sagbi{} basis is however much larger than the one in characteristic $0$.

 (b) $A_2(4,4)_2$ is a case in which the computation of the defining ideal essentially doubles the computation time of the \Sagbi{} basis.
-This is almost due to the final minimization of the generating system of relations.
+This is almost entirely due to computation time needed for the final minimization of the generating system of relations.

 (c) The main point in trying $G(m,n)$ is finding an explicit system of generators for the defining ideal without much preparation.
 The computation via \Sagbi{} basis does indeed offer a fast approach.
 We have no explanation for the explosion of computation times for classical elimination.
 An essential point may be that for the \Sagbi{} basis a Gröbner basis computation is only necessary for a single binomial ideal (in this case) followed by rather fast computation of subductions in degree $2$.